 The third meeting of the Club took place on the 12th August at the usual venue when all the outstanding management issues were resolved with the formation of a 5 man Committee made up of the founder members.
 This management structure lasted till the end of the meeting when the fishery officer resigned and was subsequently replaced by Mick Shaw.
 Further working parties have been and will be arranged to improve the habitat for wild fish on both the Club waters.
 With this aim in mind a report has been commissioned from the Wild Trout Trust conservation team which will address the issues where improvement can be made to increase the likelihood of successful Trout spawning.
 Dr Tim Jacklin inspected all the Club waters in the company of the Chairman and Andy Levis on Friday 18th September and a report was received and circulated.

-Various changes necessary to the structure of the Club for next season were identified and those matters have been resolved.
-The AGM will take place on 21st January at 7-30pm on line as a result of the recently imposed new Covid restrictions.
-However it will take more than a pandemic to stop keen fly fishers taking to the River, the Government having recognised the benefits of fishing.
+Various changes necessary to the structure of the Club for the second season were identified and those matters were resolved.
+The first AGM took place on 21st January 2021 on line as a result of the Covid restrictions.
+However it takes more than a pandemic to stop keen fly fishers taking to the River, the Government having recognised the benefits of fishing.
 All the members renewed their subscriptions and were out on the water after the 15th March 2021.
 During the season membership reached capacity of 18 all of whom are residents.
 Various events were organised during the year including away days and a fly tying introduction.

 Membership Enquiries should be sent to Ron Taylor at email@example.com or through any Committee Member